MattDeDuck/DeathGivesBack/README.md

 # Death Gives Back
 Death Gives Back is a mod made with BepInEx for use with the Potion Craft game.
 It gives you back the ingredients you lose when a potion fails.

+Huge thanks to rswallen#6112 on the discord for helping me make it so it works through potion cancellation as well!

 Now updated to work with 0.5.0 beta version of Potion Craft

 ### BepInEx